CharleyIzzardStaffs/GECMarioCI/README.md

 # GECMarioCI
- Starting half-way because github hates me and killed my last repo
+ Starting half-way because of issues with Github and having to make a new repo.